dhavard/nToW/Readme.md

 Java 8 Runtime Environment is require to run this application.
 See more information [here](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)

+Operating System runtime permissions may also be required to be changed.
+This can be done in the console in the parent directory where the project was cloned.

+    chmod -R +rwx ./nToW

 ## Building

 This application can be built using Gradle.
 See [here](https://gradle.org/docs/current/userguide/gradle_wrapper.html) for more information.